The Mars Bar-sized gadget helping NZ scientists decode Covid-19 virus

 "Some of those countries might not have the capacity to sequence these cases, due to their immediate outbreak response or less organised health care systems."

-De Ligt, who has been working alongside colleagues Matt Storey and Una Re, said having whole sequence information meant researchers could delve deeper into the variations in the protein structures they were encoding.
+De Ligt, who has been working alongside colleagues Matt Storey and Una Ren, said having whole sequence information meant researchers could delve deeper into the variations in the protein structures they were encoding.

 By revealing where these variations were occurring, vaccinologists could then pin-point the best parts of the protein for a vaccine to target.